Morocco Solo Female Travel Done Wisely

 Restaurants and cafes with Moroccan women dining are safe, welcoming spaces.
 Male-dominated traditional cafes can feel uncomfortable.
 Tourist-area restaurants are always comfortable for solo women.

-A ring on your left hand and a casual mention of a husband (real or imagined) can deflect romantic attention.
-"My husband is waiting at the hotel" works remarkably well, even if untrue.
+A ring on your left hand and a casual mention of a husband can help deflect romantic attention.
+Many solo travelers report that a line like "my husband is waiting at the hotel" ends unwanted conversations quickly.

 Wear sunglasses to avoid eye contact